khyeonn/khyeonn.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
     Easily create job templates to speed up estimate/invoice creation.
-Customer information has been redacted.
 </div>

 The success of my software tool is evident in the number of invoices his shop was able to bill out in the first 2 months of launch.
-We have nearly 400 invoices completed in the history (even more if you count the ones before I was able to implement a history page) and over $75,000 in revenue.
+We have 400+ invoices completed in the history (even more if you count the ones before I was able to implement a history page) and over $75,000 in total gross revenue.

 All this as a <strong><i>one-man shop</i></strong>.
 My dad being a great mechanic is the major factor, but all this would not have been possible if he was constantly slowed down by outdated workflows and inefficient tools.

+I currently maintain the application, implementing new features that my dad requests (more slowly now).
+The next planned feature is an Analytics dashboard to easily view shop performance metrics.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">